ultramango/gear360reveng/README.md

     e: 6765472 bytes, Data Address: 0x86008000, Entry Point: 0x86008000, data CRC: 0x4B4643B0, OS: Linux, CPU: ARM, image type: OS Kern el Image, compression type: none, image name: "Linux-3.5.0"                                                           10640549      0xA25CA5        gzip compressed data, maximum compression, from Unix, NULL date (1970-01-01 00:00:00)

-But still that information turned out to be useful to decode header of the binary file.
+Still that information turned out to be useful to decode header of the binary file.
 If we take kernel offsets and file sizes we can find similar values in the firmware file (they differ a bit).

-First 64 bytes seem to be a information about the file itself (magic bytes, firmware name, version, etc.):
+First 64 bytes seem to be a information about the file (magic bytes, firmware name, version, etc.):

     > hexdump -n 64 -C ./firmware.bin
     00000000  53 4c 50 00 30 2e 37 30  00 00 00 00 53 4d 43 32  |SLP.0.70....SMC2|